-In the case of « Electri-LA 04 », waves of cinematographic references wash through the mind - or should one say ‘Drive’ - and with each black box proportioned like a multiplex screen, entire back-catalogues are triggered and brought back to life - who after all can forget De Niro and Pacino capering between the runway lights in Michael Mann’s ‘Heat’?
+In the case of « Los Angeles ElectriCities #2 », waves of cinematographic references wash through the mind - or should one say ‘Drive’ - and with each black box proportioned like a multiplex screen, entire back-catalogues are triggered and brought back to life - who after all can forget De Niro and Pacino capering between the runway lights in Michael Mann’s ‘Heat’?
 Or David Lynch’s journey into the unconscious along ‘Mulholland Drive’?
 But these sensations can be fleeting and subjective.

 On closer inspection there’s still more to it.

-Added to this, the wilful ploy of displaying the materials; the rivets, switches and cables - a quality of do-it-yourself aesthetics reminiscent of Tom Sachs say - and yet, very much on its own level and terms, inviting the viewer into the illusion without the great fanfare and gloss of a luxury-level production, but on the contrary - operating complex visual effects with breathtaking simplicity.
+Added to this, the willful ploy of displaying the materials; the screws, switches and electric cables - a quality of do-it-yourself aesthetics reminiscent of Tom Sachs say - and yet, very much on its own level and terms, inviting the viewer into the illusion without the great fanfare and gloss of a luxury-level production, but on the contrary - operating complex visual effects with breathtaking simplicity.

 Neil Wood ©2018